UpdateHub/updatehub.github.io/docs/Dashboard/creatingProduct.md

 ![product modal](/img/Dashboard/modalProduct.png)

-After clicking on `Create` button a dialog will show the product unique identifier that is used in your build system configuration.
+After clicking on the `Create` button a dialog will show the product unique identifier that is used in your build system configuration.

 Once you have logged in, the `Products` page will display the list of your own products and the other products you have access to.